 I’m not going to sit and here and pretend I haven’t used a plastic straw, drunk out of a plastic bottle or taken a plastic bag from a supermarket during this trip, but I am hopeful that my impact on the environment has been lessened by putting the above into place.

-What sustainable travel products do use?
+Which sustainable travel products and companies do you use?
 Please do let me know if there is anything else I could be doing that springs to mind, as I love to be educated!
 For more travel product ideas, visit my Amazon shop.